solita/solita.github.com/_posts/2018-04-10-user-manual-maintained-as-code.md

 When the feature branch is finally merged to the develop, the different versions of the user manual are merged too.
 If there are conflicts, they can be resolved like any other conflicts in the codebase.

-In addition to this, it would be nice if generating the final html pages would be more fluent and more automated than in Confluence.
+In addition to this, it would be nice if generating the final HTML pages would be more fluent and more automated than in Confluence.

 ![dream](/img/user-manual/dream.jpg)

 ## The Dream Come True

 We asked our developer community for help and got a hint.
 [AsciiDoctor](https://asciidoctor.org/) might be our dream come true.
-AsciiDoctor reads and parses text written in a special AsciiDoc syntax, which can then be converted, for example, to html.
+AsciiDoctor reads and parses text written in a special AsciiDoc syntax, which can then be converted, for example, to HTML.
 This really sounded fine.
 The next step was to find out how to implement this in practice.
 The Confluence pages should somehow be converted to the AsciiDoc syntax, figure out the project structure, and automate the import process with maven.

 ### To AsciiDoc

-At first, the Confluence pages were imported to html.
-After that, [HTMLToAsciiDoc](https://github.com/asciidocfx/HtmlToAsciidoc) converter was used to convert the html files to asciidoc files.
+At first, the Confluence pages were imported to HTML.
+After that, [HTMLToAsciiDoc](https://github.com/asciidocfx/HtmlToAsciidoc) converter was used to convert the HTML files to asciidoc files.
 The generated asciidoc files were not perfect, but at least they were in asciidoc format and the picture names were linked correctly.
 Furthermore, the asciidoc files needed to be groomed thoroughly by hand.
 Attachment lists, table of contents, meta information, and unnecessary formatting were removed.
 There were still plenty of issues that needed special attention: every inline icon link needed to be fixed, header notations corrected, bullet lists fixed, and internal links checked.
-Finally, the asciidoc files were imported to html and the new html pages were compared to the old html pages.
+Finally, the asciidoc files were imported to HTML and the new HTML pages were compared to the old HTML pages.
 This was done side by side with two browser windows.
 Was all the information there?
 Were the images, links and formatting correct?

-The laborious conversion from Confluence pages to asciidoc, and then to html, was really worth it.
+The laborious conversion from Confluence pages to asciidoc, and then to HTML, was really worth it.
 The asciidoc files were clean and simple, easy to read, easy to edit.
-In addition to this, the default css in AsciiDoctor utilized in the brand new user manual made our old user manual feel ancient.
+In addition to this, the default CSS in AsciiDoctor utilized in the brand new user manual made our old user manual feel ancient.

 ![great sucess](/img/user-manual/excellent.jpg)